Tense Crimea chooses whether to leave Ukraine for Russia

 In the run-up to the referendum, the worst violence in Ukraine has been in the east, where acting president Oleksander Turchinov said there had been three deaths in two days.

 He also said there was "a real danger" of invasion by Russian troops across the eastern border.
-The area has a large number of Russian-speakers - significant since Putin has said he would protect ethnic Russians and Russian-speakers in Ukraine.
+The area has a large number of Russian-speakers - significant since Putin has vowed to protect ethnic Russians and Russian-speakers in Ukraine.

-(Additional reporting by Andrew Osborn in Simferopol and Ron Popeski in Kiev and Annika Breidthardt in Berlin,; Writing by Mike Collett-White; Editing by Richard Balmforth and Angus MacSwan)
+(Additional reporting by Andrew Osborn in Simferopol and Ron Popeski in Ukraine; Writing by Mike Collett-White; Editing by Richard Balmforth)